saskiakutz/BaClAva/README.md

 of essential characteristics of clusters, i.e. the cluster area or density.
 This can also be done in batches of datasets using parallel computing.
 For ease of use, each module can also be used independently.

-## Module 1: Simulation tool
+## Module 1: Simulation tools

 ![alt text](readme_images/sim_20.png "Screenshot of the simulation module")

 The first module of the Bayesian software, the simulation tool, enables the user to simulate simple Gaussian-like clusters.
+This module has to parts depending on the output the user would like to get.
+Module 1a simulates the single localisations and Module 1b enables the user to simulate blinking fluorophores.

-Upon starting the simulation tool, the user is prompted to adjust several simulation parameters, the number of datasets, and the storage directory.
+Upon starting the simulation tool 1a, the user is prompted to adjust several simulation parameters, the number of datasets, and the storage directory.
 The user can only start the simulation process after choosing a proper directory.
 The tool simulates the final localisations assuming that each molecule is represented by a single localisation.
 For each simulation, the final table of localisations with the 2D coordinates (‘x’, ‘y’), the localisation’s standard deviation ( ’ sd’) and its label (‘clusterID’) are stored as a dataset (‘data’) in a hdf5 file.

+In the module 1b, the user is prompted to adjust the simulation parameters for the underlying molecule distribution, the fluorophores' blinking and the camera parameters as well as the storage directory.
+The user cannot start the simulation until a storage directory is chosen.
+This module simulates SMLM-like behaviour of blinking dyes and stores the results in tiff files.
+In order to continue the Module 2, these files need to be localised by algorithms such as SMAP.

 ## Module 2: Bayesian calculations